-Figure 2 Earth's vertical magnetic field at the poles (source: The Ocean Web and hyperphysics) Solar wind charged particles arriving at Earth from the Sun can not cross Earth's magnetic field lines but are instead diverted, forced to travel along the field lines.
+Figure 4 Auroral Display (source: sciencephoto.net) 13.1 Solar Winds Solar wind charged particles arriving at Earth from the Sun can not cross Earth's magnetic field lines but are instead diverted, forced to spiral along the field lines as illustrated in Figure 5.
 Over Earth's equator the field lines are parallel to Earth's surface shielding the equatorial region from the onslaught of solar winds.
-But in the polar regions the nearly vertical magnetic field lines transport charged particles deep into Earth's upper atmosphere, as illustrated in Figure 4.
+But in the polar regions the nearly vertical magnetic field lines transport charged particles deep into Earth's upper atmosphere, as illustrated in Figure 5.
 The charged particles severely disrupt the high latitude ionosphere.
-In Figure 4, energetic particles (protons in this example) create a Polar Cap Absorption Event knocking out all transpolar radio communications.
+In Figure 5, energetic particles (protons in this example) create a Polar Cap Absorption Event knocking out all transpolar radio communications.
+In this figure the transmitted signal (Tx) is absorbed in the heavily ionized polar D region preventing it from reaching the receiving station (Rx).